-Safe Water Network has launched a Technical & Advisory Services Practice to build the capacity of governments, NGOs, and the private sector to design, launch, manage, maintain, and improve the performance of small water enterprises (SWEs).
+Safe Water Network has launched a Technical Assistance program to build the capacity of governments, NGOs, and the private sector to design, launch, manage, maintain, and improve the performance of small water enterprises (SWEs).

 Over the past decade, Safe Water Network has worked with governments, partners, and local communities in Ghana and India to provide safe water access to a million and a half people, while demonstrating successful market-based small water enterprise (SWE) approaches that are reliable, cost-effective, and replicable.
 Through this work, we have developed deep expertise and insights for optimizing the operational, financial, and consumer aspects of SWE performance, while ensuring reliability, affordability, and consumer benefits including improved health, productivity, and economic development.

-The Technical & Advisory Services Practice leverages our knowledge and expertise for enabling and assisting governments, SWE implementers, and others involved in the SWE sector to strengthen operational and financial performance, boost reliability, and improve organizational capabilities for replicating and scaling successful SWEs within their water programs.
+The Technical Assistance program leverages our knowledge and expertise for enabling and assisting governments, SWE implementers, and others involved in the SWE sector to strengthen operational and financial performance, boost reliability, and improve organizational capabilities for replicating and scaling successful SWEs within their water programs.

-Our technical and advisory services are available on a fee-for-service basis, tailored to the specific objectives, requirements and timing of our clients.
-In special circumstances, we also partner with clients to raise funding in order to cover aspects of our technical/advisory assistance.
+Our technical assistance services are available on a fee-for-service basis, tailored to the specific objectives, requirements and timing of our clients.
+In special circumstances, we also partner with clients to raise funding in order to cover aspects of our technical assistance.

 HIGH-VALUE SERVICE OFFERINGS

 We assist clients in achieving their goals and objectives in multiple ways, including:

 - Water sourcing and SWE site selection

 - Performance diagnostic and audit tools